ACCESSIBILITY

 THE ROTUNDA’S PLACE AT PENN

 The Rotunda is part of the University of Pennsylvania Facilities and Real Estate Services Arts Portfolio (FRES ARTS).
 FRES ARTS unites a set of cultural assets that exist along the 40th street corridor and elevate the quality of life for Penn and University City by providing access to the arts for multiple communities.
-The FRES ARTS portfolio includes an artist in residency program, an art gallery, studios, performance and screening space.
+The FRES ARTS portfolio includes an artist in residency program, an art gallery, studios, and performance/gathering space.
 These static programs are joined by annual festivals that bring tens of thousands of patrons per year to the area, enlivening the street and making the area safer and more inviting.
 The FRES ARTS assets support the academic mission of Penn by providing laboratories for academic experimentation and beyond the classroom learning.
 They support the social mission of the University by providing greater access to Penn’s real estate assets to the culture community.
 And the economic mission of the University is served as the arts form a strong co-tenant for the vibrant retail destination that is 40th Street.

 Main Room